 Should I get a VVS Clarity Grade Diamond?

 So, you reached here, and want to know my own opinion?
 If you’re a millionaire, get a diamond with VVS clarity, if you’re not, take my advice and go to the least eye-clean grade, you may not believe it, but SI is considered in most cases an eye-clean grade, so SI, VS (1 & 2), VVS (1 & 2) grades are safe to be grouped as eye clean, no one can even tell the difference or guess what grade your diamond is, using their own naked eye.

 What about brilliance that’s affected by clarity?
 The answer is simple, if you have more money to go above SI or VS2, spend it on what matters more, the CUT, why?

-Because cut is the most important factor between the 4Cs, so getting a higher cut will be better for your diamond sparkle, so it will reflect light well.
+This image shows how the light reflects based on the cut, and it explains itself, that’s why experts consider Cut as the most important factor between the 4Cs, so getting a higher cut will be better for your diamond sparkle, so it will reflect light well.

 I hope you got answers for what you’re looking for, we tried our best to explain what is VVS clarity grade and how important is it in your decision, but if you have any doubts, just drop me a note and tell me what you are looking for and how much you want to spend and I will get back to you with my personal recommendations for a beautiful stone that fits in your budget.
 This is a FREE service, doesn’t cost you a dime extra, (in fact I am sure that it almost every case I can save you lots of money) and there is absolutely no commitment.